ISISComputingGroup/ibex_developers_manual/Instrument-switching.md

 The instrument handler is responsible for calling this method on each registered plugin.
 It does this in the method `uk.ac.stfc.isis.ibex.instrument.Instrument.setInstrumentForAllPlugins` in the private method `updateExtendingPlugins`.
 Notice that it call all preSetInstruments methods before setInstrument.

 To sign up to this event the plugin must create a class which implements the interface `uk.ac.stfc.isis.ibex.instrument.InstrumentInfoReceiver`.
 This will be instantiated when the instrument is switched to.
-This class is registered in the plugin's extensions (this is similar to the perspectives see ).
+This class is registered in the plugin's extensions (this is similar to the perspectives see Adding-a-Button-to-the-Perspective-Switcher#adding-the-perspective-and-view-to-the-gui).